Jerry1098/MD-Bench/README.md

 ```

 Two different EAM variants are available: `Cu_u3.eam` and `Cu_u6.eam`.
 The EAM
-potential is currently only available for verletlist.t.
+potential is currently only available for verletlist.

 ### Lennard-Jones potential for argon gas